 No Director has a service contract with the Company.
-Directors have agreed letters of appointment with the Company, copies of which are available for review by shareholders at the Registered Office and will be available at the 2017 AGM.
+Directors have agreed letters of appointment with the Company, copies of which are available for review by shareholders at the Registered Office and will be available at the 2018 AGM.
 William Frewen, Richard Battey and Sandra Platts have served since incorporation of the Company.
 Rupert Dorey has served since 1 March 2015.
 Any Director may resign in writing to the Board at any time.

 In accordance with the AIC Code, as a FTSE 250 company, all Directors will be subject to re-election annually by shareholders.
-The Remuneration and Nomination Committee reviewed the independence, contributions and performance of all Directors during the 2016 Board Evaluation process and have determined that it is in the best interests of the Company to propose that all Directors are proposed for re-election.
+The Remuneration and Nomination Committee reviewed the independence, contributions and performance of all Directors together with results of the 2017 external Board Evaluation, which described the directors as conscientious and effective and independent in thought and action and have determined that it is in the best interests of the Company to propose that all Directors are proposed for re-election.